 They are trying to get your attention, just like a text message is a signal for you to pick up your phone and check your messages!

-Your body is signaling to you through cravings that you need to eat more fat.
+Your body is signaling through cravings that you need to eat more fat.

-These food cravings are simply to get more food that has a healthy amount of fat – aka, peanut butter.
+These food cravings are to get more food with a healthy amount of fat – peanut butter.

-Of course you can eat too much fat as well, but if that were the case then you probably wouldn’t be craving peanut butter so much.
+Of course, you can eat too much fat, too, but if that were the case, you probably wouldn’t be craving peanut butter so much.

 2 – Not Enough Protein In Your Diet